ipr42/heroku-buildpack-tex/README.md

-Heroku buildpack: TeX
+Heroku buildpack: XeLaTeX
 =====================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for working with TeX documents.
-In its raw form, it simply bundles a working TeX Live environment into your Heroku app and doesn't do anything else with it.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for XeLaTeX documents compilation on heroku.
+It just bundles a statically-linked working TeX Live environment - nothing more.

+To use the environment, unpack the .tar.xz archive in some directory and add its ./buildpack/bin/x86_64-linux directory into the $PATH.

+Then just run your command - e.g.:

+    $ xelatex --shell-escape -synctex=1 -interaction=nonstopmode *.tex

+If you added some .sty packages, reindex them:

+    $ mktexlsr

+The fonts are a bit problem - link them hardly.

+Note: Make sure you copy also the file, not just the link!
+(Fonts in Linux are often just linked.)

     $ ls